fb pixel

 • For an adult tooth only, try implanting the tooth back in the socket using opposing teeth as a model to ensure you are placing the tooth back in the correct orientation.

-• Do not attempt to put back the tooth of a child!
+• Do not attempt to put back a child’s tooth!

 • Call your dentist and tell them you are on the way to the clinic.
 If they can’t be reached, head to the emergency room.